4. Functions

 type(42)

-.
+The name of the function is type.
 The expression in parentheses is called the argument of the function.
 The result, for this function, is the type of the argument.

 It is common to say that a function "takes" an argument and "returns" a result.
 The result is also called the return value.